harihara-m/harihara-m.github.io/_teaching/2025-spring-teaching-1.md

 permalink: /teaching/2025-spring-teaching-1
 venue: "University of Notre Dame, ACMS Department"
 date: 23-01-2025
-location: "South Bend, IN"
+location: "Notre Dame, IN"
 ---

-My main job is to grade homework and practice problems.
+As a Teaching Assistant, my main job is to held office hours and grade homework.